-United Nations in South Africa launches US$136 million emergency appeal
+United Nations in South Africa launches A US$136 million emergency appeal

-Pretoria: The United Nations in South Africa today launched a US$136 million (R2.5 billion) emergency appeal to assist up to 10 million people in vulnerable communities facing various risks caused by the COVID-19 pandemic in the areas of health, water and sanitation, food security and gender-based violence, among others.
+Pretoria: The United Nation Development Programme (UNDP) in South Africa today launched a US$136 million (R2.5 billion) emergency appeal to assist up to 10 million people in vulnerable communities facing various risks caused by the COVID-19 pandemic in the areas of health, water and sanitation, food security and gender-based violence, among others.

-The Resident Coordinator told the virtual launch, which connected about 170 participants from across several continents, that for over three months the UN family had been working closely with several partners including the Government, the Solidarity Fund, the business community, the civil society and other community-based organizations, while also delivering services to vulnerable communities.
+At the virtual launch, which connected about 170 participants from across several continents, the Resident Coordinator said that for over three months the United Nations family had been working closely with several partners including the Government, the Solidarity Fund, the business community, civil society and other community-based organizations, while also delivering services to vulnerable communities.

 “We are particularly grateful for the focus on refugees and migrants,” said the Minister of Health, Dr. Zweli Mkhize, who was one of the three ministers who spoke at the launch.
-Noting that his department’s key challenges were limited supplies of protective gears, swaps and test kits, among others, the minister added, “The appeal compliments the Government of South Africa’s strategy which includes intensifying the public health response to slow down the rate of transmission and reducing infections.”
+Noting that his department’s key challenges were limited supplies of protective equipment, swabs and test kits, among others, he added, “The appeal complements the Government of South Africa’s strategy which includes intensifying the public health response to slow down the rate of transmission and reducing infections.”

-The public health emergency caused by COVID-19 is unfolding into suffering that is affecting the country’s marginalized and vulnerable communities.
-The UN’s appeal is expected to benefit 9.9 million of the 33.3 million people in South Africa who need emergency assistance.
-It is also believed that that the pandemic is highly likely to worsen existing gender inequalities and increase risks of gender-based violence.
+The COVID-19 public health emergency causes suffering that is particularly affecting the country’s marginalized and vulnerable communities.
+The United Nation’s appeal is expected to benefit 9.9 million of the 33.3 million people in South Africa who need emergency assistance.
+It is also believed that that the pandemic is highly likely to worsen gender inequalities and increase the risks of gender-based violence.

-In her remarks, Social Development Minister Lindiwe Zulu acknowledged that South Africa “needs cooperation and solidarity with like-minded and progressive global development partners like the UN as the pandemic cuts into the heart of our common humanity.”
+In her remarks, Social Development Minister Lindiwe Zulu acknowledged that South Africa “needs cooperation and solidarity with like-minded and progressive global development partners such as the United Nations as the pandemic strikes into the heart of our common humanity.”

 Despite being an upper middle-income country, nearly half of all households in South Africa struggle to meet their basic food needs.
 Informal labourers, and small farmers, especially women, who do not have access to social grants, are hardest hit.

-The latest quarterly labour force survey for 2019 indicates that one in five workers, or about 3 million people, work in the informal sector and would require assistance to compensate for income losses from movement restrictions.
+The latest quarterly labour force survey for 2019 indicates that one in five workers, or about 3 million people, are engaged in the informal sector and require assistance to compensate for income losses from movement restrictions.

 There is also strong concern for people with compromised immune systems, including 2.5 million people living with HIV who are not on antiretroviral treatment.
-South Africa has the largest number of people living with HIV globally (7.5 million), including 1.5 million who are aged 50 or more.
+South Africa has the largest number of people living with HIV globally (7.5 million), including of whom 1.5 million who are aged 50 or over.

 The effects of the coronavirus outbreak are significant, particularly for many of the communities and for the 273,400 refugees and asylum seekers hosted in South Africa.
 In addition, the country has more than 2,700 informal settlements hosting an estimated 6.8 million people in overcrowded conditions with limited access to water and sanitation.
-Weeks of lockdown mean that vulnerable members of these communities are struggling to make ends meet.
+Due to weeks of lockdown, vulnerable members of these communities are struggling to make ends meet.

-Several members of the diplomatic corps, including the ambassador of the European Union, Norway, Japan, Zimbabwe and Ireland, delivered messages in support of the appeal and commended the UN’s focus on communities that have been hit hardest by the pandemic.
-In her message, Pumzile Mlambo-Ngcuka, the Executive Director of UN Women, paid tribute to the UN’s work in helping the most vulnerable.
+Several members of the diplomatic corps, including the Ambassador of the European Union, Norway, Japan, Zimbabwe and Ireland, delivered messages in support of the appeal and commended the United Nations’s focus on communities that have been hit hardest by the pandemic.
+In her message, Pumzile Mlambo-Ngcuka, the Executive Director of UN Women, paid tribute to the United Nations’s work in helping the most vulnerable.